projf/projf-explore/graphics/racing-the-beam/sim/README.md

 [Verilator](https://www.veripool.org/verilator/) creates C++ simulations of Verilog designs, while [SDL](https://www.libsdl.org) produces simple cross-platform graphics applications.
 By combining the two, you can simulate a hardware design on your PC: no dev board required!
 Verilator is fast, but it's still much slower than an FPGA.
 However, for these simple designs, you can reach 60 FPS on a modern PC.

 If you're new to graphics simulations check out [Verilog Simulation with Verilator and SDL](https://projectf.io/posts/verilog-sim-verilator-sdl/).
 If you have a dev board, see the [Racing the Beam README](../README.md) for build instructions.

 ![](../../../doc/img/rasterbars.png?raw=true "")

-_Raster Bars._
+_Raster Bars running as a Verilator simulation._

 ## Build & Run